RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 C	is	incorrect	because	negotiation	is	a	component	of	the	handshake protocol;	it	is	not	the	name	of	a	protocol	itself.

-### Question # 12 - 	DNSSEC	relies	on	digital	signatures	and	allows	a	client	lookup	to	validate a	DNS	resolution	back	to	its	authoritative	source.
+### [important knowledge] Question # 12 - 	[DNSSEC	relies	on	digital	signatures]	and	allows	a	client	lookup	to	validate a	DNS	resolution	back	to	its	authoritative	source.
 What	is	this	process called?
 A.	Zone	signing
 B.	Authentication
 C.	Realm	signing
 D.	Domain	signing